 How it Works

 While monitoring travel and signal ranges set during calibration, the CPU converts the incoming control signal into a target position.
 An active feedback sensor directly mounted to one end of the cylinder output shaft determines the actuator’s current position.
 The difference between the target and the current position interprets as an error (deviation).
 If the error exceeds the user-programmed deadband, the CPU will initiate corrective action by starting the motor.

-A bi-directional gear pump, driven by the motor, generates the necessary pressure to overcome the process conditions.
+A bi-directional gear pump, driven by the motor, generates the necessary pressure to overcome the process conditions (see graphic below).
 System oil travels from the pump through a series of pilot operated check valves, known as the Flow Matching Valves (FMV’s).
 The FMV’s manage the transfer of oil out of one side of the cylinder and into the other.
 This transfer of oil drives the actuator to the target position.
 Once the system determines the actuator is at the target position, the motor and pump stop and the FMV’s close (seat).
 The FMV seating then hydraulically locks the cylinder in place.
 The motor will only turn on again if the incoming control signal changes.
 Motor operation is not required to maintain the actuator’s position.

 Check out our video below for a more in-depth visualization into our actuation technology!